RosettaCommons/documentation/scripting_documentation/RosettaScripts/TaskOperations/taskoperations_pages/ResidueSelectors.md

     pose_secstruct=(&string, "") />
 ```

 SecondaryStructureSelector selects all residues with given secondary structure.
 For example, you might use it to select all loop residues in a pose.
-SecondaryStructureSelector uses the secondary structure information in the pose to compute residues to select -- if that information is not present, or if always_use_dssp is set, it calls DSSP to determine the secondary structure of the pose.
+SecondaryStructureSelector uses the following rules to determine the pose secondary structure:
+1. If pose_secstruct is specified, it is used.
+2. If use_dssp is true, DSSP is used on the input pose to determine its secondary structure.
+3. If use_dssp is false, the secondary structure stored in the pose is used.

 **ss** - The secondary structure types to be selected.
 This parameter is required.
 Valid secondary structure characters are 'E', 'H' and 'L'.
 To select loops, for example, use ss="L", and to select both helices and sheets, use ss="HE"

 **include_terminal_loops** - (default: false) If false, one-residue "loop" regions at the termini of chains will be ignored.
 If true, all residues will be considered for selection.

-**use_dssp** - (default: false).
+**use_dssp** - (default: true).
 If true, dssp will be used to determine the pose secondary structure every time the SecondaryStructure residue selector is applied.
 If false, and a secondary structure is set in the pose, the secondary structure in the pose will be used without re-computing DSSP.
+This option has no effect if pose_secstruct is set.

 **pose_secstruct** - (default: "").
 If set, the given secondary structure string will be used instead of the pose secondary structure or DSSP.
 The given secondary structure must match the length of the pose.

+**overlap** - (default: 0).
+If specified, the ranges of residues with matching secondary structure are expanded by this many residues.
+Each selected range of residues will not be expanded past chain endings.
+For example, a pose with secondary structure LHHHHHHHLLLEEEEELLEEEEEL, ss='E', and overlap 0 would select the two strand residue ranges EEEEE and EEEEE.
+With overlap 2, the selected residues would also include up to two residues before and after the strands (LLEEEEELLEEEEEL).

 **Example**
 The example below selects all residues in the pose with secondary structure 'H' or 'E'.